Creator Economy

 Publish original editorial work that puts regional creators in front of brands and audiences who otherwise wouldn't see them.
 Host chapter meetups that turn isolated creators into a working network.
 Connect creators to brand partnerships negotiated at fair regional rates — not at rates set by Mumbai-based agencies who decide what regional audiences are worth.

-India recognized creators as professionals.
+In motion this yearIndia recognized creators as professionals.
 SICE is built for that moment.

 On 14 April 2026, the Rajya Sabha passed the National Creator Economy Bill — one of the first laws of its kind anywhere in the world.
-SICE is being built in alignment with the framework this bill creates.

 For the first time, Indian law treats creators as a profession — not a gig.